AWS RDS PostgreSQL

 namespace in Amazon CloudWatch includes the following instance-level metrics.

-Note: The Amazon RDS console may display metrics in units different from those sent to Amazon CloudWatch.
-For example, the Amazon RDS console might display a metric in megabytes (MB), while sending that metric to Amazon CloudWatch in bytes.
+Note: The Amazon RDS console may display metrics in different units than those sent to Amazon CloudWatch.
+For example, the Amazon RDS console may display a metric in megabytes (MB), while sending the metric to Amazon CloudWatch in bytes.

 Metric | Console Name | Description | Unit |